Scrid

 *

-Shut up and watch.
+Shut up, watch.

 Stay curious.